apache/pulsar/site2/docs/administration-load-balance.md

 Pulsar is an horizontally scalable messaging system, so the traffic in a logical cluster must be spread across all the available Pulsar brokers as evenly as possible, which is a core requirement.

-In most cases, this requirement is true out of the box and you should not worry about it.
-Though,you can use multiple settings and tools to control the traffic distribution and they require a bit of context to understand how the traffic is managed in Pulsar.
+You can use multiple settings and tools to control the traffic distribution which require a bit of context to understand how the traffic is managed in Pulsar.
+Though, in most cases, the core requirement mentioned above is true out of the box and you should not worry about it.

 ## Pulsar load manager architecture

+The following part introduces the basic architecture of the Pulsar load manager.

-### Dynamic assignment of topics to brokers
+### Assign topics to brokers dynamically

 Topics are dynamically assigned to brokers based on the load conditions of all brokers in the cluster.